wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-audit/includes/investigate.md

  ![Successful connection to Exchange Online PowerShell V2.](../media/exchange-online.png)

-### Accounts with multi-factor authentication enabled
+### Accounts with multifactor authentication enabled

 1. Replace `UPN` with your account in user principal name format (meganb@contoso.com) and run the following command: